jayullman/dungeon-crawler/README.md

 # freeCodeCamp Dungeon Crawler

-## This was a project completed for freeCodeCamp's React and Data Viz certification.
+## Project completed for freeCodeCamp's React and Data Viz certification.

 ### User Story Requirements:
 1. I have health, a level, and a weapon.
 I can pick up a better weapon.
 I can pick up health items.